 The community's trash and recycling schedule is:

-Please remember to store your totes out of sight after pick-up.
+Please remember to store your trash and recycling totes out of sight after pick-up.

-Additionally, trash and recycling pick-up is automated.
-So please do not place large boxes curbside.
-They need to be broken down and placed in your recycling bin.
-If you have more boxes than can fit into your recycling tote, please hold them for the following week's pick-up.
+Additionally, trash and recycling pick-up is automated, so please do not place ANY OTHER items curbside.
+All trash and recycling needs to be broken down and placed in your recycling bin.
+Items (bags, boxes, etc.) left outside of the tote may NOT be picked up, so please hold them for the following week's pick-up.

 The Fairfax County I-66 Transfer Station, located off of West Ox Road, across from Costco, is the nearest county recycling center to Water's Edge.